Owner, Trainer, Teacher

-I started my fitness journey over 10 years ago at 31 years old.
+I started my fitness journey in 2009 at 31 years old.
 Having been sedentary, sickly and obese for most of my life, finding fitness (or, rather, wellness) was like discovering a magical potion that changed everything for me!

 During my 100+ pound weight loss, I became an ACE Certified Personal Trainer and Health Coach.
 I didn't know exactly where I was going to go with it but I trusted that my path would just keep unfolding before me...and it did!

-Fast forward to now, at 42 years old, I am the owner of New Age Fitness.
-Anyone who understands small businesses, understands that this means that I am actually owner, secretary, class instructor, trainer, cleaner and advertising department....and I am blissfully loving every second of it!
+Fast forward to now, I am the owner of New Age Fitness.
+Anyone who understands small businesses, understands that this means that I am actually owner, secretary, class instructor, trainer, janitor and advertising department....and I am blissfully loving every second of it!

 My journey with fitness began in the early 80's.
 I started running and taking aerobics, ran a marathon and became ACE Certified.
 For around 25 years I taught HI-Low aerobics, step, weights, slide, spin, water and yoga.